WorldHellow/OrientationAssitant/README.md

 Freshmen can use this app to find others with matching interests, to get information about NUST and to simply find stuff to do around NUST

-Sophomores and Faculty can create events and invite appropriate freshmen to the events.
+Sophomores and Faculty can create events and invite freshmen to the events.